 Fay Zenoff is the driving spirit behind the emergence of the Center for Open Recovery (COR).
-Hired as the Executive Director for The National Council on Alcoholism and other Drug Addictions in 2014, she led the transformation of the organization to become COR.
+Hired as the Executive Director for The National Council on Alcoholism and other Drug Addictions, Bay Area in 2014, she led the evolution of the organization to become COR.

-Prior to joining COR, Fay developed her career in both the private and public sectors.
-She has worked as a management consultant, executive coach, and an employee for the following Bay Area organizations: Morgan Stanley Smith Barney, Goodwill Industries, Select Quote, GAP, American Friends of The Weizmann Institute, Brandies Hillel Day School.
-And Zenoff Products.
-She has also lived and worked overseas.
+Prior to joining COR, Fay developed a management career in both the private and public sectors.
+She has worked in financial services, technology, consumer products, and education, with such Bay Area organizations as Morgan Stanley Smith Barney, Goodwill Industries, Select Quote, GAP, and Brandies Hillel Day School.

-Fay earned her MBA from the Kellogg Graduate School of Management at Northwestern University in1998, and a BA from Sarah Lawrence College in 1989.
+Fay earned an MBA from the Kellogg Graduate School of Management at Northwestern University, and a BA from Sarah Lawrence College.

-Fay was born in New York City, grew up in the San Francisco Bay Area and now considers Marin Country, home.
-She has two grown daughters, a dog named Nilla and loves to hike, bike and SUP in the Bay.
+Fay was born in New York City, grew up in the San Francisco Bay Area and now calls Marin Country, home.
+She has two daughters, a dog named Nilla and loves to hike, bike, xc-ski and spend time on the Bay.